 How does the Martingale Method work?

-– In order to use this strategy we can only have two possibilities.
-For example with binary options, Martingale can be used because the possibilities are up or down (Put or Call).
+– In order to use this strategy, we can only have two possibilities.
+With Binary Options, Martingale can be used because the possibilities are up or down (Put or Call).

 Advantages of Martingale

 1- You do not need a special strategy to trade, because if a trader always places Calls or Puts (up or down), he will win some of the times and recover the investment made in the losses.